HOLBERRYS: A Play for Sheffield and Newport by Chris Searle

 Samuel, a distillery worker, former agricultural worker and ex-soldier who had served in Ireland in the suppression of the Ribbonmen rebellion in 1833, and his wife Mary, were at the centre of militant campaigning and planning the rebellion.

-Their plans were divulged, with Samuel sentenced to four years imprisonment in prisons in Northallerton and York, where he died of consumption in 1842 at the age of 27.
+Their plans were divulged, with Samuel sentenced to four years imprisonment in prisons in Northallerton and York, where he suffered on the treadmill and died of consumption in 1842 at the age of 27.
 A hero of his time to working people, over 50,000 people attended his funeral procession in Sheffield.

-The Holberrys’ story is illustrated using moving photographs taken by photographer Ron McCormick during a school children’s re-enactment of the Chartist rising in Newport, South Wales in November 1839.
+The Holberrys’ story is lavishly illustrated using dramatic photographs taken by photographer Ron McCormick during a school children’s re-enactment of the Chartist rising in Newport, South Wales in November 1839.

-Holberrys dramatises the lives of Samuel and Mary and their years in Sheffield, ever a city of resistance and struggle.
+'HOLBERRYS' dramatises the lives of Samuel and Mary and their years in Sheffield, ever a city of resistance and struggle.
 Its author, Chris Searle, is a lifelong teacher.
-It is a play for both the stage and the classroom, telling of an important episode in British history rarely remembered.
+It is a play for both the stage and the classroom, telling of an important episode, rarely remembered, in British history, through the eyes of an ordinary working class family in 1840s Sheffield.

 Published October 2023 by CULTURE MATTERS